pantheon-systems/documentation/source/content/global-cdn.md

 ## How Does It Work?

-- This service takes Pantheon's traditional high-performance page and asset caching system (Varnish) and pushes it out globally.
+Global CDN takes Pantheon's high-performance page and asset caching system (Varnish) and pushes it out globally.
 Rather than requests coming all the way to our primary datacenter, we terminate HTTPS and serve pages from a location much closer to the end-user.
 This speeds up the time to render a web-page significantly.

 - The Global CDN cache strategy eliminates "cache sharding" which meant that the same content needed to be cached in separate edge cache instances.
 This means higher cache hit rates.

 - Global CDN includes interfaces to dynamically expire selected content from the cache, rather than doing a full cache flush.
 There are basic implementations available as Drupal modules and WordPress plugins, as well as a developer API for implementing custom cache tagging/clearing behavior.

-When we first turned on the GLobal CDN, we saw multi-second speedups in Visual Progress <Popover title="Visual Progress" content="The pace at which content renders on the visible page" /> even within the continental US.
+When we first turned on the Global CDN, we saw multi-second speedups in Visual Progress <Popover title="Visual Progress" content="The pace at which content renders on the visible page" /> even within the continental US.
 International users will benefit even more:

 ![Example before and after page load time](../images/global-cdn-time-to-load.png)